Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Universal support recovery

-The decoding complexity is the sum of that in the first stage and in the second stage.
-In the first stage, the decoder iterates over all entries in $y'$, which has complexity $|y'|$.
-In the second stage, the decoder goes over columns of $A''$ with indices in the set $S'$, which has complexity $|S'| \cdot d''=O(k\epsilon^{-1}\log(n/k))\cdot O(\epsilon^{-1}\log(n/k))=O(\epsilon^{-1}m)$.
-Overall, the decoding complexity is $D=O(\epsilon^{-1}m)$. \end{proof} Similarly, for the universal exact support recovery 1bCS, we have the following result: \begin{theorem}~ (EDOCS-AE) There exists a one-bit compressed sensing matrix $A\in\mathbb{R}^{m\times n}$ for universal exact support recovery of all $k$-sparse signal vectors with $m=O(k^2\log(n/k)\log n)$ measurements (Algorithm~\ref{alg:edocsae}), and a recovery algorithm (Algorithm~\ref{alg:unidec}) with runtime $D=O(km)$. \end{theorem} \begin{proof} The proof of this will essentially be the same as that of the previous theorem.
-Regarding the correctness of the scheme, using Definition~\ref{def:kld} and Proposition~\ref{lem:k1d}, it follows that the result of first stage, $S'$, satisfies $\supp(x)\subseteq S'$.
-By going over all columns of $A''$ with indices in $S'$ in the second stage, we will get our desired result. \end{proof}
+Similarly, for the universal exact support recovery 1bCS, we have the following result: \begin{theorem}~ (EDOCS-AE) There exists a one-bit compressed sensing matrix $A\in\mathbb{R}^{m\times n}$ for universal exact support recovery of all $k$-sparse signal vectors with $m=O(k^2\log(n/k)\log n)$ measurements (Algorithm~\ref{alg:edocsae}), and a recovery algorithm (Algorithm~\ref{alg:unidec}) with runtime $D=O(km)$. \end{theorem} \begin{proof} The proof follows essentially the same reasoning as that of the previous theorem.
+For correctness, note that by Definition~\ref{def:kld} (with $l=1$) and Proposition~\ref{lem:k1d}, the output of the first stage, $S'$, satisfies $\supp(x)\subseteq S'$.
+Then, by examining all columns of $A''$ indexed by $S'$ in the second stage, the scheme correctly recovers the support of $x$. \end{proof}